 What Are The Different Grades of Matcha And Why Is It Important?The thick tea usually prepared in traditional tea ceremonies is brewed with the highest grade of Tencha powder.
 The highest grades of matcha powder have a sweet, intense flavour compared to lower grades.
 Grades of matcha powder differ in other ways too – their original location on the tea bush (top or bottom), the way they are processed, and the treatment of the leaves during the grinding and packing process are all factors determining the eventual grade of the matcha powder produced.Ceremonial grade matcha is the most premium grade on the market and is the most expensive (and exclusive).
 The next grade of tea is the culinary grade, usually reserved for cooking, flavouring dishes and culinary projects.
 It isn’t necessarily a lower grade, but it has been processed differently allowing for a more bitter flavour profile that pairs well with other ingredients.
 This powder is often used for green tea lattes, smoothies or baked goods.
 Culinary grade matcha has several subcategories:

 - 5. Classic grade

-The emerald green powder can be used in many drinks and Western style baking recipes, here are some of our favourites:
+Matcha tea can be used in many drinks and Western style baking recipes, and there is a sea of information on the internet on the latest recipes and culinary creations possible with matcha green tea, but here are some of our favourites: